jeremy-clakron/jerVNC/README.md

 ### Integration and Deployment

-Please see our other documents for how to integrate noVNC in your own software, or deploying the noVNC application in production environments:
+Please see our other documents for how to integrate jerVNC in your own software, or deploying the jerVNC application in production environments:

-* [Embedding](docs/EMBEDDING.md) - For the noVNC application
+* [Embedding](docs/EMBEDDING.md) - For the jerVNC application
-* [Library](docs/LIBRARY.md) - For the noVNC JavaScript library
+* [Library](docs/LIBRARY.md) - For the jerVNC JavaScript library

 ### Authors/Contributors